-Measuring disadvantage
+Measuring Disadvantage

 In England, schools have traditionally received extra funding for pupils with special educational needs (SEN), disabilities, and learning challenges.
 Since 2010, schools have also received additional funding, known as the Pupil Premium, proportional to the number of disadvantaged pupils they take.
-It is partly based on a number of small categories such as living-in-care, but the vast majority is based on pupils known to be living in relative poverty according to official records.
+This is partly based on a number of small categories such as living-in-care, but the vast majority is based on pupils known to be living in relative poverty according to official records.
 The basic indicator is eligibility for free school meals (FSM), a welfare entitlement for those pupils from families on income support and related measures.
 FSM eligibility is collected officially, reported to government, has a clear legal basis, and requires documentation.
 It forms not only the basis for the Pupil Premium but also a useful indicator of context for school performance and national inspections.

-FSM-eligibility is not a constant characteristic of an individual pupil, in the same way that ethnicity or sex usually is, but linked to the economy and family circumstances, meaning that some pupils move in and out of FSM-eligibility over their school careers.
-It has already been established that traditional measures of FSM-eligibility have problems.
-A small but important number of disadvantaged pupils are missing key data on eligibility, and they are unevenly spread between schools (Gorard 2012).
-This can affect their education directly by denying their schools Pupil Premium share, and making their schools appear to be performing worse than they actually are using contextualised measures, in Ofsted inspections, and in calculations of the Pupil Premium attainment gap.
+FSM eligibility is not a constant characteristic of an individual pupil, in the same way that ethnicity or sex usually is, but is linked to the economy and family circumstances, meaning that some pupils move in and out of FSM eligibility over their school careers.
+It has already been established that traditional measures of FSM eligibility have some limitations.
+A small but important number of disadvantaged pupils are missing key data on eligibility, and they are unevenly spread between schools (Gorard, 2012).
+This can affect their education directly by denying their schools Pupil Premium share and making their schools appear to be performing worse than they actually are using contextualized measures, in Ofsted inspections, and in calculations of the Pupil Premium attainment gap.
 This would make them doubly disadvantaged.
-In addition, using current FSM status means ignoring what Noden and West (2009, p.4) termed a 'hidden poor' of those pupils previously eligible for FSM but not subsequently.
-These pupils may still be suffering the impacts of earlier disadvantage.
-Partly for this kind of reason, the Department for Education now produces a measure 'EverFSM6' which covers pupils both currently and previously eligible for FSM over the last six years.
-This is what is now used for Pupil Premium calculations, and so for calculating the Pupil Premium attainment gap.
-This gap compares the results in each school for Pupil Premium pupils and the rest.
-A large gap is seen as an undesirable outcome.
+In addition, using current FSM status means ignoring what Noden and West (2009) termed a "hidden poor" of those pupils previously eligible for FSM but not subsequently (p.
+4).
+These pupils may still be suffering the